AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Limitations

 Second, we found that AppealMod reduced the number of appeals reviewed by moderators by 70\%; however, we evaluated AppealMod in only one community on Reddit.
-While we are confident that our design will function in other communities, the extent of its impact may be different in communities with different benefits and rules.
+Furthermore, the AppealMod design is based on interactions with a handful of moderators.
+While the experience of these moderators is vast and varied (all moderators have years of experience and most have moderated multiple subreddits), we cannot ascertain how the AppealMod design will operate in other communities, and whether its impact will be different for communities with different benefits, rules, and moderators.
 For instance, r/pics is the one of the largest communities on Reddit, the most popular place for sharing pictures on Reddit.
 Given its popularity, users who are banned are likely motivated to get back into the community.
 At the same time, when users are banned from a public Reddit community, they can still see the community's content, but they cannot post anything.
-This is unlike Facebook where users who are banned from a group can no longer see the group or any of its content\footnote{\url{https://www.facebook.com/help/211909018842184}}.
-Therefore, banned users on Facebook may demonstrate an even higher motivation to get back into the community.
-The benefits of the community and the implications of its banning functions will impact how willing users are to bear the additional costs associated with the AppealMod process.
-Future work should explore how interventions on users' effort impact moderators' workload in different contexts.
+This is unlike platforms like Facebook where users who are banned from a group can no longer see the group or any of its content.\footnote{\url{https://www.facebook.com/help/211909018842184}}